Stargate: Timekeepers

 Stargate: Timekeepers is a real-time tactics video game developed by Slitherine Poland and published by Slitherine Software.
 Players attempt to stealthily complete missions with a team of soldiers set in alien worlds from the Stargate franchise.

 Gameplay

 Players control a group of soldiers in an original story connected to season 7 of Stargate SG-1.
 Stargate: Timekeepers is a real-time tactics game in which players must complete missions using stealth.
 The team consists of Colonel Eva McCain, a soldier and the team leader; Max Bolton, a sniper; the scientist Derrick Harper; Sam Watson, a spy who can infiltrate enemy base by impersonating Jaffa; and A'ta, a Jaffa defector who assists the team.
 Enemies who discover the team or evidence they have been at the base call reinforcements.
 Stargate: Timekeepers is divided into seasons.
 The first season includes 14 chapters.
-Seven chapters are included in the initial release, and the remaining seven will be released later in 2024.
+Seven chapters are included in the initial release, and the remaining seven were released later in 2024.